-Sampling was not possible on 24.07.2012 because of reconstruction of the sea-bridge.
-Moreover, microscopical analysis was not possible in some samples if they contained high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
-It seems that the share of sediment-containing samples increased, probably because of diminishing water depth.
+Microscopical analysis was not possible in three samples as they contained high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
+The share of sediment-containing samples decreased in comparison with the previous year.

 Olenina, I., Hajdu, S., Andersson, A.,Edler, L., Wasmund, N., Busch, S., Göbel, J., Gromisz, S., Huseby, S., Huttunen, M., Jaanus, A., Kokkonen, P., Ledaine, I., Niemkiewicz, E. (2006): Biovolumes and size-classes of phytoplankton in the Baltic Sea.
 Baltic Sea Environment Proceedings No.106, 144pp.